Home » Business Email Etiquette Articles » Should You Use Emojis in Business Email?

 Here are a few examples of when I will use an emoji/emoticon in my business email communications:

-• When congratulating a contact on an accomplishment or personal event, they have shared with me, including a smiley, which adds to the perception that I am truly happy for them by providing that little visual.
+• When congratulating a contact on an accomplishment or personal event they’ve shared with me, including a smiley, it adds to the perception that I’m truly happy for them by providing that little visual.

 • I want to make sure that the other side doesn’t take my last comment verbatim or personally.
 For example, when I coach clients on something they are doing improperly.
 I always soften the correction with a positive comment on the benefit the correction will bring, followed by a winky-smiley.

-These are just a couple of examples where adding a simple emoticon allows you to soften an email’s tone.
-For more information on emoticons history, check out the Emoticon Wiki page on the subject.
+These are just a couple of examples where adding one emoticon can help soften the tone of an email.
+For more information on emoticon history, check out the Emoticon Wiki page on the subject.

 Do What Works for Your Business